 What The Numbers Don’t Show

 It is important to remember that the numbers shown do not always convey a complete compensation picture.
 For example, an executive director may have had a large increase in salary because they were leaving a position and per terms of their contract they may have received a sizeable severance or deferred compensation package.
-As such, the cumulative compensation may artificially inflate or reduce their annual earnings, a common occurrence for the 2003-2004 season.
+As such, the cumulative compensation may artificially inflate or reduce their annual earnings.

 Furthermore, these figures may not reflect bonuses or other incentive payments, therefore underreporting what executives may actually earn.
 Also missing from the figures are expense accounts and other perks, which are rarely reported on the IRS Form 990’s.
 As such, the cumulative compensation for executive directors may or may not be more than what is listed.